lugen4ro/dotfiles/tidbits/tidbits/git.md

 git tag v1.0 5e7a828 # Tags an earlier commit
 git tag # Lists all the tags
-git tag -d v1.0 # Deletes the given tag
+git tag -d v1.0 # Deletes the given tag git tag -a v1.1 -m "Can annotate the tag with this message" git tag -n # Show tags and their messages (By default it's the commit message)
 ```

 ## Branching & Merging